-Rehabilitation is monitored on a regular basis to ensure vegetation in the rehabilitation areas is establishing and to determine the need for any maintenance and/or contingency measures (e.g. supplementary plantings, weed or erosion control).
+Rehabilitation will be monitored on a regular basis to ensure vegetation in the rehabilitation areas is establishing and to determine the need for any maintenance and/or contingency measures (e.g. supplementary plantings, weed or erosion control).
 The monitoring also aims to demonstrate the effectiveness of the rehabilitation techniques and track the progression towards achieving the rehabilitation performance and completion criteria, as per Section 4.1 of the Mine's RMP.

-Maintenance of rehabilitation activities undertaken include:
+Maintenance of rehabilitation activities undertaken include: • Visual monitoring. • Ecosystem Function Analysis, including: - LFA; - Vegetation dynamics; and - Habitat complexity. • Subsidence inspections. • Biometric Vegetation Assessment. • Mining Closure Monitoring.

-- Visual monitoring.

-- Ecosystem Function Analysis, including:

-- LFA;

-- vegetation dynamics; and

-- habitat complexity.

-- Subsidence inspections.

-- Biometric Vegetation Assessment.

-- Mining Closure Monitoring.

 Amendments to the monitoring programs during the post-closure phase, following identification of any rehabilitation performance issues or knowledge gaps in the Annual Rehabilitation Report, will be reflected in the relevant environmental management plan revisions as well as future iterations of the ARRFP.
 It is expected that the residual monitoring programs will be undertaken for approximately 10 years following mine closure.